LED Bulbs come in the choice of three color temperatures, but what does ‘color temperature’ mean? Check our Colour Guide and find out…

 Colour temperature is conventionally stated in the unit of temperature, the Kelvin and has the unit symbol ‘K’

-The colour temperature of the sun can vary greatly according to the time of day and weather but the standard value that is used is around 5,500K.
-This appears to us, the most natural looking light, not warm or cool.
+The color temperature of the sun can vary greatly according to the time of day and weather, but the standard value that is used is around 5500K.
+This appears to us the most natural-looking light, not warm or cool.

 Color temperatures over 5000K are called Cool White.
 This light color is pure white and is often seen in offices where it is said to enhance concentration.
 Lower color temperatures around 4000K are called Day White or Natural White this is the medium range, good for many areas where natural bright light is required.
 2700K – 3000K are called warm white colors and are said to increase relaxation.
 A candle has a temperature of around 2000K, which is why it appears warm, yellow, and relaxing!